Key West Florida

 Neighbors have seen his figure, around midnight, looking out a second floor window.

-His entity is an affable fellow.
+His entity is affable.
 People have seen his spirit waving at them from the second floor veranda.

-He is friendly with the staff and the visitors, though in life he didn’t care for the public.
+He is friendly with staff and visitors, though in life he didn’t care for the public.

-Her spirit loves the garden area, and enjoys the flowers and appreciates the care given by the living to keep it in fine shape!
+Her spirit loves the garden area, and enjoys the flowers and appreciates the care given by the living to keep them in fine shape!

 She is a gracious hostess, a cultural norm she learned from her upbringing.
 She may enjoy having visitors who come to see the exhibits of her beloved’s work and his artifacts, as she is still his biggest fan.